evillan0315/text-to-speech/README.md

 # Google Gemini TTS & AI Code Planner Frontend

 ## Project Overview

-This is a modern React/Vite frontend application designed to interact with a Node.js/NestJS backend for Google Gemini Text-to-Speech (TTS) generation and **AI-driven code planning and modification**.
-It empowers users to input text, configure multiple speakers with specific voice profiles, generate high-quality speech audio, and play it directly within the browser.
-Additionally, it provides an innovative AI Code Planner that allows users to articulate desired code changes in natural language, receive a structured plan, and apply those changes directly to their local project.
+This is a modern React/Vite frontend application designed to interact with a Node.js/NestJS backend, offering two core AI-powered capabilities: **Google Gemini Text-to-Speech (TTS) generation** and an **AI-driven code planning and modification system**.

+The **Text-to-Speech** feature empowers users to input text, configure multiple speakers with specific voice profiles, generate high-quality speech audio, and play it directly within the browser.

+The **AI Code Planner** provides an innovative way to articulate desired code changes in natural language, receive a structured plan, and apply those changes directly to your local project.
+It supports operations like adding, modifying, deleting, and repairing files.

-The application emphasizes a clean, intuitive user experience with robust authentication and error handling.
+The application emphasizes a clean, intuitive user experience with robust authentication and error handling across both modules.

 For a deep dive into the application's architecture and design principles, please refer to the [Overview and Architecture document](docs/OVERVIEW_ARCHITECTURE.md).